 Section 4.

-Any eligible full-time employee who is scheduled for a day off on a day which is observed as a legal holiday shall be entitled to receive a day off with pay either on the day preceding the holiday or on another day following the holiday in the same pay period or as scheduled by the employee and the employee's supervisor, whichever allows a day off in addition to the employee's regularly scheduled days off.
-Eligible non-exempt part-time employees shall receive benefits granted in Article 9, Section 4 on a pro rata basis.
+An employee scheduled for a day off on a day observed as a legal holiday shall receive a day off with pay either on the day preceding the holiday or on another day following the holiday in the same workweek or as requested by the employee and approved by the employee's supervisor, whichever allows a day off in addition to the employee's regularly scheduled days off (2-18-603, MCA).

 Section 5.
 Per mutual agreement an employee may work the Columbus Day holiday in exchange for another day before March 31 of the following year.
 Time will be recorded as banked holiday hours for all hours worked on the holiday.
+Banked holiday time must be used according to the State MOM policy.